We get all sorts of comments from interested listeners on Sirius 147. Some

 Ham, tuna or turkey sandwiches mainly.
 About 8 sandwiches a day comes

 to 1200 cals.
 More than I should of Diet Pepsi and crystal light.
-No snacks
+No

-trailer.
+boats off trailer.
 3 hrs a week and walking to the truck.

 Thanks